Thomascountz/thomascountz/_pages/about.md

 title: About
 ---

-I work at Zendesk as a Senior Engineer on the Ruby Platform Core team, where I focus on infrastructure support for Ruby and Rails across the organization.
+I work at Zendesk as a Senior Engineer and Tech Lead on the Ruby Platform Core team, overseeing the infrastructure that powers Ruby and Rails across our products and services.

-Outside of my work, I enjoy exploring my interests in a wide range of topics.
-From programming for the web to designing and building electronics, from 3D-printing to open source data science, I share my experiments and discoveries here on my blog and on [Github](https://github.com/thomascountz).
+On this blog, I write about anything that piques my interest—building web applications, tinkering with electronics, experimenting with 3-D printing, or exploring open-source data science.

-My career is guided by three core principles: to create, to learn, and to share.
+My career is guided by three principles: to create, to learn, and to share.

 * ./public
   * speaking